snowplow-incubator/consent-tracking-accelerator/content/tracking/tracking_3.md

 weight = 3
 +++

-Since consent management platform banners are an important part of a website's first experience and performance, Snowplow provides a way to track what we call `cmp visible time`, which is the timestamp of the banner becoming visible on the user's screen.
+Consent management platform banners are an important part of a website's first impression and performance.
+Snowplow provides a way to track what we call `cmp visible time`, which is the timestamp of the banner becoming visible on the user's screen.

-Tracking this time will allow you to detect issues and opportunities in user experience, web performance and consent preference selection.
+Tracking `cmp visible time` will allow you to detect issues and opportunities in user experience, web performance and consent preference selection and answer:

-Some example questions which can be translated into actions bringing value back to the business:

 - Does the time it takes for the consent banner to load, affect the consent preference selection ?
 - Do we observe higher bounce rates when the consent banner takes too long to load ?